You will find that you need to drop all negative thoughts before you can look and see the POSITIVE and UPSIDES for your next chapters of life!

 She added: "I don't regret becoming a surrogate mom because that would mean regretting my son.

 "I just hope other women considering surrogacy can learn from my story.
-And that a greater good will come out of this nightmare."

 But, since not every surrogate birth is reported, it is unknown how many babies are actually born using the method.